How To Play Irish Music

 Once you have signed up you can select the instrument on which you want to start to learn Irish music online.
 If you haven't had Irish music lessons before we would recommend you learn to play the Tin Whistle.
 As you progress you can then learn to play the fiddle or learn to play the accordion.
 In the Members' Area you will find written and video tutorials so you can learn the basics of the instruments and achieve the right sound.
 They will show the basic techniques such as holding the instrument and what the various parts of each instrument are.
 On the lesson page you can view your current tune and listen to the corresponding audio.

-Each month you will have access to your new tunes and depending on your membership level you can learn two, three or five tunes every month.
+For 6 months you will have access to your tunes and you can learn them in any order.
 The lesson section will show tunes written in the simple ABC format.
 Manuscript notation is also included as a bonus.
 See basic music reading if you want to learn this method, too.
 The notes can be downloaded in a PDF file so you can print them off and build a collection of your tunes.

 You will also have access to the MP3 audio files of the tunes, so you can play along while learning the notes.
 These audio files can be played from your computer or mobile device and can be downloaded and put onto an MP3 player.
 We think it is better to have the tunes easily accessible so you can listen to them whenever you want.
 Each instrument has its own recording of the tune.
 If you are learning the Tin Whistle you will listen to the Tin Whistle audio.
 If you learn the Accordion then the Accordion audio is available, and so on.